StarPassForge/roller-derby-coach-app/README.md

 ## 📖 Overview

-The **Roller Derby Coach App** is a modular coaching assistant designed for head coaches, assistant coaches, and team managers at all levels of roller derby competition.
-It centralizes the tools a coaching staff actually uses — drill libraries, live roster tracking, rules quick-reference, and post-bout analytics — into a single, open platform that any league can self-host, fork, and adapt.
+The **Roller Derby Coach App** is a modular coaching assistant designed for head coaches, assistant coaches, and team managers at all levels of roller derby competition — from junior leagues to elite bout teams.
+It centralizes the tools a coaching staff actually uses — drill libraries, live roster tracking, rules quick-reference, and post-bout analytics — into a single, open platform that any WFTDA, USARS, or JRDA league can self-host, fork, and adapt.

 The project is maintained under the **StarPassForge** organization and is proudly licensed under the [GNU General Public License v3.0](LICENSE), meaning every improvement stays open for the community.